AxonIQ/reference-guide/extensions/kafka.md

 {% endhint %}

-## Publishing Events to a Kafka topic
+## Publishing Events to Kafka

 When Event Messages are published to an Event Bus \(or Event Store\), they can be forwarded to a Kafka topic using the `KafkaPublisher`.
-Publication of the messages to Kafka will happen in the same thread \(and Unit of Work\) that published the events to the Event Bus.
+Publication of the messages to Kafka will happen in the same thread
+ \(and Unit of Work\) that published the events to the Event Bus.

 The `KafkaPublisher` takes a `KafkaPublisherConfiguration` instance, which provides the different values and settings required to publish events to Kafka.

 ```java
 KafkaPublisherConfiguration configuration = KafkaPublisherConfiguration.<String, byte[]>builder()